noredeen/lspwatch/README.md

 > [!WARNING]
 > `lspwatch` is beta software.
 It is under active development and may undergo significant, backwards-incompatible changes.
-I make no strong claims about its stability at the moment.
+No stability guarantees.

 ---